haroonawanofficial/XSSInspector-SecurityToolkit/README.md

 ## Basic Usages for Newbies
 - **How to run**: python or python3 xssinspector.py --domain testphp.vulnweb.com --sources wayback --use-filters 95
 - **How to run with other options**: python or python3 xssinspector.py --domain testphp.vulnweb.com --sources wayback --use-filters 95 --report testphp.html --thread 20 (if you have fast system)
+- **How to use extracted file**: python or python3 xssinspector.py --extract-to-file testphp.txt --sources wayback
+- **How to use extracted file with all**: python or python3 xssinspector.py --extract-to-file testphp.txt --sources all
+- **How to clean url with url processor**: python or python3 xssinspector.py --input testphp.txt --php-query --output cleanedtestphp.txt or testphp.txt
 - **How to run from extracted file simple**: python or python3 xssinspector.py --use-extracted-file testphp.txt --use-filters 95
 - **How to run from extracted file advance**: python or python3 xssinspector.py --use-extracted-file testphp.txt --thread 20 --use-filters 95 --report testphp.html (if you have fast system)
 ![Alt text](https://i.ibb.co/0C1QXxr/12-14-2024.png)